-Partition Attorney in Riverside, California Serving Southern California
+Partition Attorney in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties Serving Southern California

 There can be nothing more frustrating than co-ownership of real estate (real property) in California.
 Many times, one co-owner is paying the mortgage, while another co-owner lives at the property without making any contribution to the property.
 Eventually, this gets old, and co-owners seek to end this unhealthy relationship.

 While parties may have purchased the property as tenants-in-common because they are family, friends, or fellow investors, the relationship may not turn out how one or both parties expected.

 Our partition attorneys in California bring an end to real estate co-ownership disputes.
 We accomplish this goal through the only court ordered process to do so: partition law in California.